akka/alpakka/docs/src/main/paradox/pravega.md

 Java
 :   @@snip[snip](/pravega/src/test/java/docs/javadsl/PravegaReadWriteDocs.java) { #reading }

-It produces a stream of `PravegaEvent` a thin wrapper which embeds some Pravega metadata
+It produces a stream of @apidoc[PravegaEvent], a thin wrapper which includes some Pravega metadata along with the message.